Natural Reweighted Wake-Sleep: Experiments

+Additionally, notice that when training until convergence, the difference between the DNRWS and NRWS becomes more significant, we conjecture that the rough approximation of the DNRWS is not able to capture information useful to reach a better optimum.

+Next, we tested the algorithms when training the models using the Nadam (Nesterov-Adam) optimizer \cite{keskar2017improving,wilson2017marginal,kingma2014adam}.
+In Figure~\ref{fig:soaAdam} we see that also in this case the NRWS benefits from the accelerated gradient method, outperforming RWS both in epochs and in real-world time.
+We observe that while RWS does seem to be more comparable to NRWS when using Nadam compared to the SGD case, the increase in performance is still not sufficient to catch up to NRWS neither in epochs nor in seconds.
+The values of the IS Likelihood estimation are reported in Appendix~\ref{s:appRes} and are comparable with those obtained with SGD in Table~\ref{tab:soa}.

-Additionally, we tested the algorithms using the ADAM optimizer \cite{kingma2014adam}.
-In Fig.~\ref{fig:soaAdam} we see that the NWS and NRWS algorithms seem to not take advantage of the adaptive momentum and instead lose in convergence speed.
-The adaptive steps and the accumulated momentum of ADAM are implicitly assuming an Euclidean metric in the tangent space, which is clearly not the geometrically correct approach.
-This motivates the exploration of adaptive riemannian gradient methods for the Natural Wake-Sleep algorithms, as a future work.
+Finally, we observe here that the adaptive steps and the accumulated momentum of Nadam are computed implicitly assuming an Euclidean geometry for the space of the parameter.
+However it is known from the literature of accelerated natural gradient that such geometry is not the most convenient one, see e.g.~\cite{chirco|malago|pistone:2021}.
+This motivates the exploration of adaptive Riemannian gradient methods for the NRWS algorithm, as a future work.